syncfusion-content/windowsforms-docs/WindowsForms/LayoutManagers/Overview.md

 ## Layout Manager

-The Layout Manager is the base type of all components, providing a basic layout management framework over which the individual managers build on.
+The Layout Manager is the base type of all components, providing a basic layout management Framework over which the individual managers build on.
 It provides fundamental information on the five layout managers included in this package which are listed below.

 ## BorderLayout